-In many states, marijuana laws are written in ways that favor big businesses.
-Barriers to entry for cultivators, processors, and dispensaries include high application fees, exorbitant taxes, and security requirements that climb well into the millions.
-In an industry where bank loans and investments are hard to come by, small farmers and small businesses are at a very big disadvantage when it comes to entering and thriving in the marijuana market.
+As a result, small marijuana companies will likely find it harder to compete in the future.
+Already, many states have manufactured oligopolies by passing marijuana laws that favor big businesses.
+Barriers to entry for cultivators, processors, and dispensaries include limited numbers of available licenses, high application fees, exorbitant taxes, and security investment requirements that climb well into the millions.
+In an industry where bank loans and financial investors are hard to come by, small farmers and small businesses are at a very big disadvantage when it comes to entering and thriving in the marijuana market.

 In Colorado, big businesses are establishing a stronghold in the marijuana market in a different way.
 In May 2016, the state extended a moratorium on the issuance of new cannabis licenses.
 As a result, big marijuana businesses were able to purchase most of the available licenses.
 In addition, Colorado doesn’t limit the number of plants marijuana cultivators can grow in each facility.
 That means big businesses with deep pockets could produce more than enough marijuana to meet demand.

 Sean Williams of Motley Fool explained the situation in Colorado saying, “An oligopoly-driven oversupply is pushing prices down.
 While this could be good news for the consumer for the time being, in the long term, it could keep smaller marijuana players out of the market by keeping margins low, ensuring that just a few large players remain.”
 In other words, the stage is set for big marijuana in Colorado.

 In states like Florida, New Jersey, New York, Minnesota, Illinois, and Pennsylvania, regulations that restrict licensing create oligopolies that push smaller farmers and businesses out of the industry.
 As a result, many people fear that mass market marijuana and the Walmarting of the industry will happen in the short-term.